prodinic/prodinic.github.io/_posts/2020-06-16-internship.md

 * Teamwork and culture

 Every team has their own cultures.
-However, I pretty sure that our team is one of teams which have awesome cultures and teamwork.
+I bet that our team is one of teams having good cultures and teamwork.
 We could work remotely once a week.
-However, code is managed strictly.
+Furthermore, All you have to do is stay at office 11:00am - 5:00pm.
+Other than that, you can do whatever you want.
+For instance, you can enjoy your morning time completely.
+However for development aspect, you will expect that code is managed strictly.
 Code review is required and It is hard to get accepted at once.
 We had scrum meeting everyday.
 We share what we did and what we are going to do today and challenges.
 Sometimes, it is tough but challenging.